(Disclosure: Some of the links below may be affiliate links)

 For simple investors like me, this is already more than enough.
 I only use ETFs and sometimes stocks, but I do not need other instruments.

-If you want to open an account with Charles Schwab International, you will need a minimum deposit of 25’000 USD.
+To open an account with Charles Schwab International, you need a minimum deposit of 25’000 USD.
 This minimum is a high amount as far as minimum deposits go.
 25K USD is too high for people who want to test the broker.

 With Charles Schwab International, you can only deposit money in USD.
 For that, you can use a check or wire transfer.
 This limitation is highly inconvenient if you get paid in CHF.